 The presence of arsenic in groundwater in the delta region of the Himalayan rivers (such as Ganges, Brahmaputra and Barak Valley) is ascribed to the sediment that gets washed down from the upland catchments and is deposited in the lowland basins and deltas.

 “Arsenic gloms onto iron oxide compounds in rocks from the Himalayas.
 This iron oxide coats surface of sand grains and rock particles.
-So when the iron-oxide coated sediments are swept down with the river, they mop off arsenic and carry the toxin with them lowland,” says geologist BA Shah of Jadavpur University.
+So when the iron-oxide coated sediments are swept down with the river, they mop off arsenic and carry the toxin with them lowland,” said geologist BA Shah of Jadavpur University.

 Shah notes the Brahmaputra and adjoining rivers system covering the states of northeastern India has several types of sediment depositions since ages, which serves as reservoirs of arsenic.

-“The problem of groundwater arsenic contamination in the entrenched channels and floodplains of the Brahmaputra, Barak and Manipur valleys is similar to the Middle Gangetic Plain (Bihar, Jharkhand and UP) and lower Gangetic Plain of West Bengal and Padma-Meghna-Brahmaputra of Bangladesh,” Shah says.
+“The problem of groundwater arsenic contamination in the entrenched channels and floodplains of the Brahmaputra, Barak and Manipur valleys is similar to the Middle Gangetic Plain (Bihar, Jharkhand and UP) and lower Gangetic Plain of West Bengal and Padma-Meghna-Brahmaputra of Bangladesh,” Shah said.

 What makes this naturally occurring form of arsenic harmful is its release into the groundwater in a soluble, toxic form.
 The release of arsenic stuck on to the iron oxide-coated sediments is associated with the lowering of water table owing to over-exploitation of groundwater for irrigation.

-This was set in motion when millions of tubewells were installed in Bangladesh, West Bengal and other regions of the Gangetic plain in India and Nepal, since 1970s, says the International Agency for Research on Cancer, to prevent gastrointestinal diseases linked to surface water consumption.
+This was set in motion when millions of tubewells were installed in Bangladesh, West Bengal and other regions of the Gangetic plain in India and Nepal, since 1970s, said the International Agency for Research on Cancer, to prevent gastrointestinal diseases linked to surface water consumption.

 As people became more dependent on groundwater for irrigation and drinking, it led to overuse of the resource, which in turn, led to an elevated arsenic content in groundwater.